madoar/angular-archwizard/README.md

 ## Styles Customization

-If you are using SCSS, you can customize wizard's global styles and color theme using SCSS variables:
+If you are using SCSS, you can customize the wizard's global styles and color theme using SCSS variables:

 1. Import `node_modules/angular-archwizard/archwizard.scss` into your `styles.scss` file as described in the [Installation](#installation) section.
 2. Re-define any of the variables you can find at the top of `node_modules/angular-archwizard/variables.scss`.